seanox/virtual-environment/launcher/README.md

 - Visual style per settings (themes support)
   The user interface supports the configuration of colors, opacity, background color and image, and the appearance of the grid.
-- No icons and functions in the taskbar or system tray
-  The program is optimized for the virtual environment.
-So that the shell is not lost, the program is always present in the background and cannot be simply terminated, but the quit can be configured as a function via a tile.
+- No icons or functions appear in the taskbar or system tray The program is optimized for the virtual environment to ensure that the shell remains accessible.
+The program runs continuously in the background and cannot be terminated directly.
+However, quitting can be configured via a tile.
 - Portable application without installation

 # System Requirement
 - Microsoft Windows 10 or higher